tigerpointe/Maze-Generator/README.md

 ## Description
 Gets a randomly generated maze using PowerShell.

-Implements a recursive depth-search algorithm to generate a maze.
+Implements a recursive depth-first search algorithm to generate a maze.

   - Accept a cell as a parameter (first one can be chosen at random)
   - Mark the accepted cell as visited